cuff-links/mongo/Replication-Internals.md

 #### Update Position Commands

-The last way that replset nodes regularly communicate with each other is through `replSetUpdatePosition` commands.
+The last way that replica set nodes regularly communicate with each other is through `replSetUpdatePosition` commands.
 The `ReplicationCoordinatorExternalState` creates a [**`SyncSourceFeedback`**](https://github.com/mongodb/mongo/blob/r3.4.2/src/mongo/db/repl/sync_source_feedback.h) object at startup that is responsible for sending `replSetUpdatePosition` commands.

 The `SyncSourceFeedback` starts a loop.
 In each iteration it first waits on a condition variable that is notified whenever the `ReplicationCoordinator` discovers that a node in the replica set has replicated more operations and become more up-to-date.
 It checks that it is not in PRIMARY or STARTUP state before moving on.